 Skiing - One of those days.
 Have you ever seen a yo-yo performance this good.
 Debunking the 3 Biggest Exercise Myths.
 Loss of More than 2 Percent of Your Body Weight During Exercise Degrades Performance This debate, popular among exercise gurus and professional trainers, centers on how much water weight an athlete can lose without sacrificing performance.

 The trend for barefoot running could lead to injuries in some runners, a small study suggests.
 The way you run is more important than whether you wear running shoes or not, say scientists in Taiwan.
-The rationale behind barefoot running is to move in a more natural way, with the front of the foot hitting the ground first.
 Run a Mile Race, Instead of a Marathon.
 Myths of Running: Forefoot, Barefoot and Otherwise.
 Incredible run at the 4 x 400 m relay.
 Sprinter vs. Marathoner.
 Secret of Usain Bolt's speed unveiled.
 26 July 2013Last updated at 09:52 ET By Melissa Hogenboom Science reporter, BBC News Bolt's 2012 Olympic record of 9.63 seconds in the 100m final was not his fastest 100m sprint Scientists say they can explain Usain Bolt's extraordinary speed with a mathematical model.

 Kyle Lee Stocking, of West Jordan, left too much slack in the rope he was using, and it sent him crashing into the sandstone base of Corona Arch near Moab, Grand County sheriff's officials said.
 He died Sunday afternoon.
+Viral videos have bolstered the activity, which involves swinging wildly from ropes through arch and canyon openings.
 World's Most Insane Rope Swing Ever!!! - Canyon Cliff Jump.
 Urban wingsuit flying into Rio de Janeiro - Ludovic Woerth & Jokke Sommer (Full HD) Jeb Corliss " Grinding The Crack".
 Guillaume Nery base jumping at Dean's Blue Hole, filmed on breath hold by Julie Gautier.

 Nepalese officials say that for the first time, a government team will be located at the base camp.
 They will monitor and help expedition teams, coordinate rescues and protect the environment.
 The move follows embarrassing incidents on the slopes of the world's tallest peak, including a fight between sherpas and mountaineers.
 Everest crowds: The world's highest traffic jam.
 28 May 2013 Last updated at 05:35 ET By Jon Kelly BBC News Magazine A "traffic jam" of climbers en route to the summit Six decades after it was conquered, mountaineers complain that the summit of Mount Everest has become virtually gridlocked with climbers.